-Feature Explanation Trustor The trust must be set up by the customer, the customer's parent, grandparent, legal guardian or a court.
+Condition Description Trustor The trust must be set up by the customer, the customer's parent, grandparent, legal guardian, or a court.
+A Pooled Trust is considered created on the date that the Joinder Agreement is signed by the customer or representative and the non-profit association that manages the trust.
 Trust corpus The trust corpus contains only the customer's income and resources.
 A trust that contains income or resources of another person cannot qualify as a STT.
-NOTE Resources added to the trust after the customer turns 65 are considered to be an uncompensated transfer.
-Age The customer can be any age when the trust is created.
+NOTE The customer's income and resources may be freely added to the trust until the customer turns 65.
+Age The customer can be any age when the trust is created NOTE When the trust meets all of the conditions and is created before the customer turns 65, the trust can keep its special treatment status after the customer turns 65.
+However, any additions to the trust after the customer turns 65 are reviewed as transfers (MA902I).
 Disability The customer must have a disability at the time that the trust is created.
-Disability can be determined by: The Disability Determination Services Administration (DDSA) using the same criteria used for the SSI-Cash program; A Medical Eligibility Specialist using the Preadmission Screening (PAS) to determine a medical need for long term care services; or A diagnosis of Serious Mental Illness (SMI) determined by the Arizona Department of Health Services.
+Disability can be determined by: The Disability Determination Services

+Administration (DDSA) using the same criteria used for the SSI-Cash program; A Medical Eligibility Specialist using the Preadmission Screening (PAS) to determine a medical need for long term care services; or A diagnosis of Serious Mental Illness (SMI) determined by the Arizona Department of Health Services.
 When the customer was not receiving SSI or SSA disability benefits at the time the trust was created, a retroactive disability determination is requested.

-association resources of pooled for in purposes, a nust be managed by a non-profit n.
-While the income or of all trust beneficiaries may be investment and management a separate trust account must each person. -- --
+The trust must be managed by a non-profit association.
+While the income or resources of all trust beneficiaries may be pooled for investment and management purposes, a separate trust account must be kept for each person.

-Term Definition Beneficiary A person or entity entitled to receive the principal, income or both from a trust.
+Term Definition Beneficiary A person or entity entitled to receive the principal, income, or both from a trust.
 Trust corpus The income and resources that fund the trust.
-The resources or income in the trust corpus may be available to the customer, but are no longer owned by the customer.
+The resources or income in the trust corpus may be available to the customer but are no longer owned by the customer.
 The trust corpus may also be called the trust principal.